GOVERNANCE AND

 • Reports into an Exco member

-• Reports twice yearly to the WHL Board Sustainability Committee on Sustainability Scorecard* scores, sustainability and climate change strategy, and performance against approved targets
+• Reports twice-yearly to the Sustainability Committee on sustainability scorecard scores, sustainability and climate change strategy, and performance against approved targets

 • Works with the sustainability teams and sustainability champions across the Group to implement the sustainability and climate change strategy